 Scheduling conflicts with the high school that provided the honor guard prevented the college from hosting its annual Veterans Day observance until Tuesday, November 13, and I was honored to play a small part in that commemoration as well.
 Specifically, I provided three students to participate in the special recognition of the World War I centennial.

 The final event in our Word War I commemoration occurred on the afternoon of the same day when drama students Mark Davio and Mark Adair presented as readers’ theater Stephen MacDonald’s “Not about Heroes.”
-This play dramatizes the friendship between Siegfried Sassoon and Wilfred Owen, which began when both were under the care of W. H. R. Rivers at Criaglockhart War Hospital in 1917 and ended with Owen’s death on November 4, 1918, one week almost to the hour before the armistice.
+This play dramatizes the friendship between Siegfried Sassoon and Wilfred Owen, which began when both were under the care of W. H. R. Rivers at Criaglockhart War Hospital in 1917 and ended with Owen’s death in battle on November 4, 1918, one week almost to the hour before the armistice.

 It may (or may not) come as a surprise, but I still have a couple more stories to tell about my time spent in the trenches, but this will be for another time.
 I will now close by returning to my title, “Fruition.”
-Always careful to make sure I am using the precise work for the circumstance, I looked up this title both in the American Heritage and the Etymology Online dictionaries.
+Always careful to make sure I am using the precise word for the circumstance, I looked up this title both in the American Heritage and the Etymology Online dictionaries.
 In the former, I found as the first definition “realization of something desired or worked for; accomplishment.”
 That denotation certainly fits with the intent of my post as this project is in many ways the most significant of my life.
 However, the second definition sent me scurrying for the etymology and made my choice of title even more fitting:

 Enjoyment derived from use or possession.